Nigler10/Nigler10/README.md

   <img src="https://media.tenor.com/Bef9g3H_63sAAAAM/pear-teto-teto-kasane.gif" width="180"/>
 </p>

-i mess around with code and sometimes it works.
+I used to mess around with code, and sometimes it actually worked.
-expect random projects, questionable design choices, and occasional bursts of motivation at 3AM.
+You could find random projects, questionable design choices, and bursts of motivation — usually at 3AM.

+But this chapter is closed now.

 ---